aarondwi/aarondwi.github.io/README.md

 1. I am quite used to markdown.
 Not advanced level, but if anything, I can always go check [here](https://guides.github.com/features/mastering-markdown/).
 2. IMHO markdown is better to write than HTML/CSS, and I don't want to code/manage at all for this.
-3. Other forums/writing platforms use paywall, reducing the capability to read when not logged-in.
+3. Other forums/writing platforms use paywall/loginwall.
 4. For discussions/comments, github already provides [discussions](https://docs.github.com/en/discussions) or can also use [issues](https://github.com/aarondwi/notes/issues).

 ## usage as references